 • Enter the Church of Santa Sofia and the Museum of Sannio

-Day 5: Guided tour of Bari
+Day 5: Sightseeing tour of Bari

 Included meals: Breakfast